k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.3.md

 ## TDM AI Installation

-K2View’s Test Data Management (TDM) 9.0 equips your QA and development teams with cutting-edge AI-driven synthetic data generation—transforming test data creation from manual rule-based scripts into smart automation:
+K2View’s Test Data Management (TDM) 9.0 equips your QA and development teams with cutting-edge AI-driven synthetic data generation, transforming test data creation from manual rule-based scripts into intelligent automation:

 - **AI-First Data Synthesis**: TDM seamlessly integrates with AI models to train on your existing data schema and generate realistic, production-grade synthetic entities—all within the platform.
-- **One-Click AI Workflows**: Simply select a business entity, choose your training model, specify volume, and launch a “generate new data” task.
+- **One-Click AI Workflows**: Select a business entity, choose your training model, specify volume, and launch a “generate new data” task.
 The system handles model selection, data ingestion into Fabric, and optional direct loading into test environments
 - **Robust Implementation Controls**: Easily configure AI endpoints using global settings—like AI_DB_INTERFACE, AI_ENVIRONMENT, and AI_EXECUTION—so teams can tailor connectivity, environments, and cleanup protocols
-- **Hybrid, Business-Ready Approach** : Choose between rule-based or AI-based generation per scenario—ideal for use cases ranging from edge-case testing to large-scale synthetic population
+- **Hybrid, Business-Ready Approach**: Choose between rule-based or AI-based generation per scenario—ideal for use cases ranging from edge-case testing to large-scale synthetic population
 - **Seamless Integration & Compliance**: Generated entities come with built-in handling for sequence IDs, LUI mapping, and referential integrity.
 All data is cataloged in Fabric and masked as needed.

 The [TDM AI installation guide](TDM_AI_Installation_V9.x.md) outlines the key infrastructure and application setup steps required to integrate K2View TDM 9.0 with AI-powered capabilities, covering everything from GPU-enabled environment provisioning to project configuration, cleanup processes, and performance testing.